PeterWeiJust/SGANFuzz/readme.md

 ---
-# SGAN-Fuzz: A Deep Learning-based MQTT Fuzzing method using Generative Adversarial Networks
+# SGANFuzz: A Deep Learning-based MQTT Fuzzing method using Generative Adversarial Networks

-SGAN-Fuzz is a fuzzing tool that uses Generative Adversarial Networks (GANs) to generate sequences of MQTT messages that can be used to test the robustness of MQTT brokers and clients.
+SGANFuzz is a fuzzing tool that uses Generative Adversarial Networks (GANs) to generate sequences of MQTT messages that can be used to test the robustness of MQTT brokers and clients.
 The tool is designed to help developers and security researchers identify vulnerabilities and weaknesses in MQTT implementations.

 ## Features
 - Uses GANs to generate realistic MQTT message sequences